Aflac Kickoff Game

 The Aflac Kickoff Game (known as the Chick-fil-A Kickoff Game until 2023) is an annual series of college football games played on the opening weekend of the NCAA Division I FBS season in Atlanta, Georgia.
 Organized by the Peach Bowl, the event coincides with Labor Day weekend in the United States.
 From its inception in 2008 until 2016, it was held at the Georgia Dome.
 The Georgia Dome's replacement, Mercedes-Benz Stadium, began hosting the games starting in 2017.
 Since 2012, there have been occasional doubleheaders in the series.

 History

 Organizers intended for the game to become a national spotlight game, on par with the Kickoff Classic held in the Meadowlands from 1983 to 2002, and the Disneyland Pigskin Classic in the 1990s.
 In 2008, ESPN's College Gameday broadcast from Downtown Atlanta, while ESPN corporate sponsors and local Atlanta-based companies featured prominent displays at Fanzones in Atlanta's Centennial Olympic Park.

 Payout to each team depends on the amount of revenue gained in excess of the Kickoff's $5.5 million budget.
 In 2008, Clemson and Alabama were both expected to receive more than $2 million.

 In 2017, the game permanently moved from the Georgia Dome to Mercedes-Benz Stadium.

-On July 12, 2023 Aflac will be the new sponsor for the game.
+Starting on July 12, 2023, Aflac will became the game’s new sponsor, replacing Chick-Fil-A.